Germany Student Visa Guide

 Blocked Account

 Open your Sperrkonto with Fintiba or Expatrio.
-Required by the embassy to prove you can fund your studies.
+Required by the embassy to prove you can fund your studies in Germany.
+Minimum EUR 11,208.

 Open with Fintiba →